ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 > NOTE: the C_DATE_TIME has invariants that define if a higher precision component is optional or prohibited, lower precision components should be optional or prohibited.
 In other words, if `month` is optional, `day`, `hours`, `minutes`, etc. are optional or prohibited.
 These invariants should be checked in an archetype editor and template editor, we consider the following tests to follow those rules without checking them, since that is related to archetype/template validation, not with data validation.

-> NOTE: if different components of each lower/upper date time expression fail the validity constraint for `mandatory`, the only required contraint violated to be reported is the higher precision one, since it implies the lower precision components will also fail.
+> NOTE: if different components of each lower/upper date time expression fail the validity constraint for `mandatory`, the only required constraint violated to be reported is the higher precision one, since it implies the lower precision components will also fail.
 For instance if the hour, second and millisecond are `mandatory`, and the corresponding date time expression doesn't have hour, it is accepted if the reported constraints violated is only the hour_validity, and optionally the SUT can report the minute_validity, second_validity and millisecond_validity constraints as violated too.
 In the data sets below we show all the constraints violated.

 | lower      | upper      | lower_unbounded | upper_unbounded | lower_included | upper_included | month_val. (lower) | day_val. (lower) | month_val. (upper) | day_val. (upper) | hour_val. (lower) | minute_val. (lower) | second_val. (lower) | millisecond_val. (lower) | timezone_val. (lower) | hour_val. (upper) | minute_val. (upper) | second_val. (upper) | millisecond_val. (upper) | timezone_val. (upper) | expected | constraints violated          |
 |:----------:|:----------:|-----------------|-----------------|----------------|----------------|--------------------|------------------|--------------------|------------------|-------------------|---------------------|---------------------|-------------------------|-----------------------|-------------------|---------------------|---------------------|--------------------------|-----------------------|----------|-------------------------------|